Massachusetts Car Repossession Laws

 a breach of the peace, your lack of affirmative permission for the repo company to be on your property makes the repo illegal.

-it makes for a stronger case if you gave them up because of threats.
+it makes for a stronger case if you gave them up because of specific threats.

 Otherwise, in some circumstances, this could be interpreted as permission from